 In 2016 we told you about the R22 phase out and with warmer temperatures approaching, D.A.
-Bennett Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.
+Bennett Service Experts wanted to remind you of your courses of action.

-If you have an air conditioner installed before 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
-The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed prior to 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 Beginning in 2010, the making and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 R22 refrigerant is no longer made in North America.

 You can obtain recycled R22 now for existing air conditioning systems that use this specific refrigerant.

 The cost of R22 is going up because of the dropping supply, and won’t be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?